-Steel-cut oats can be used to but since steel-cut oats are more dense, they require more blending time but they also yield twice as much flour per cup.
+Steel-cut oats can be used too, but since steel-cut oats are more dense, they require more blending time.
+However, they also yield twice as much flour per cup.

 Is oat flour just ground oats?

-Oat flour is finally ground oats just like wheat flour is finally ground wheat.
-Or in this case, not ground but blended in a food processor.
+Oat flour is finally ground oats, just like wheat flour is finely ground wheat.
+Or, in this case, not ground, but blended in a food processor.

 Is oat flour healthier than flour?

-In one-third cup, whole-grain oat flour has 7 grams of protein and 4 grams of fiber, according to the USDA where equal amounts of whole wheat flour has 4 grams of protein and 3 grams of fiber, and all purpose flour has 3 grams of protein and no fiber.
+In one-third a cup, whole-grain oat flour has 7 grams of protein and 4 grams of fiber, according to the USDA, whereas equal amounts of whole wheat flour has 4 grams of protein and 3 grams of fiber, and all-purpose flour has 3 grams of protein and no fiber.

-According to Livestrong oat flour offers a little more iron and calcium than whole wheat flour, and both where refined wheat flour has only trace amounts of minerals.
+According to Livestrong, oat flour offers a little more iron and calcium than whole wheat flour, while all-purpose flour is processed and only has trace amounts of minerals.